Designing our Newest XR Experience

 Design the user experience for the ThinkReality A3 that addresses critical issues from competitor products.
-Deliver the entire experience in 6 months for first release.
+Deliver the experience in 6 months for the first release.

-Design a new AR experience (heads up display, companion app, portal) that addresses critical user pain points.
-Rigorously test the designs with real users before delivering assets.
+Design a new AR experience (heads-up display, companion app, portal) that addresses critical user pain points.
+Rigorously test the designs with a diverse user base before delivering assets.